EmmaBurkett/CSE212-final-project/3-tree.md

 ![My image file](https://github.com/EmmaBurkett/CSE212-final-project/blob/main/hidden_files/Capture.PNG)

 ## What is it?
-A binary tree is a data structure made up of instances of a class which are connected like a linked list.
+A binary tree is a data structure made up of instances of a class that are connected like a linked list.
 Unlike a linked list a tree's node points to two child nodes and does not point to its parent node.

 ## Binary Search Tree
-Another integral part of a binary search tree (BST) is that a number greater than the current node cannot be placed left of the tree and a number less than the current node cannot be place on the right of the tree.
+Another integral part of a binary search tree (BST) is that a number greater than the current node cannot be placed left of the tree and a number less than the current node cannot be placed on the right of the tree.

 Observe the image above and note how it follows this principle.
-Nodes with values 3 and 5 point to two new nodes.
-In both cases the node with the larger value is placed on the right of the current node (6 is to the right of 5), and the node with the smaller value is placed on the left of the current node (4 is to the left of 5).
+Both nodes, 3 and 5, point to two new nodes.
+In both cases, the node with the larger value is placed on the right of the current node (6 is to the right of 5), and the node with the smaller value is placed on the left of the current node (4 is to the left of 5).

 Notice how any number greater than 3 cannot be found on the left of the node and a node less than 3 cannot be found on the right of the node.